OUR CULTURE HAS NO NAME FOR THIS WAY OF SENSING

-Humans are so unaware of this way of sensing, that our culture dosen't have any name for it.
+Humans are so unaware of this way of sensing, that our culture has no clear descriptive name for it.

 Non-selective sensing fails to describe being actively receptive and on the watch.
-Unfocussed or defocussed denote unclarity, but everything is quite clear.
+Unfocused or defocused denote unclarity, but everything is quite clear.